Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 ### Acknowledgments

 - Code Institute Software Development Course - for the education.
-- Code Institute Slack Community group - for the suport.
+- Code Institute Slack Community group - for the support.
 - My mentor [Antonio Rodriguez](https://github.com/AkaAnto) - for the guidance and support throughout.